Sorry, you need to enable JavaScript to visit this website.

 Main challenges of getting more Danish youth into the labour market

-At present, the overall main challenge is to ensure that more young people start an education or enter the workforce.
+At present, the overall challenge is to ensure that more young people start an education or enter the workforce.

-One of the challenges on the Danish labour market is the combination of labour shortage in the construction sector and the lack of apprenticeships for young people enrolled in vocational education programmes.
+One of the challenges in the Danish labour market is the combination of labour shortage in the construction sector and the lack of apprenticeships for young people enrolled in vocational education programmes.
 Furthermore, after COVID-19 there can be a situation where students and apprentices are not able to complete their education or get an apprenticeship.

-This is the reason that the tripartite agreement II of 2016 focused on increasing the number of apprenticeships by establishing several bonuses for enterprises and established a list of advantageous education programmes (fordelsuddannelser) with high possibility of apprenticeship and employment.
+This is the reason that the tripartite agreement II of 2016 focused on increasing the number of apprenticeships by establishing several bonuses for enterprises and established a list of advantageous education programmes (fordelsuddannelser) with a high possibility of apprenticeship and employment.
 With the new tripartite agreement of May 2020 (see below), it was agreed to discontinue ‘advantageous education programmes’ as of 1 January 2022.

 The agreement of 2016 was followed up by a new tripartite agreement in May 2020.
 The agreement comprises a number of ambitious measures to make it financially manageable, even for companies that are in a difficult situation due to COVID-19, to create new and maintain existing apprenticeships and ensure access to internships, especially for people who have lost their apprenticeship due to the financial situation.